davideagostini/tintracker/README.md

 # Tintracker

-This is a series of tutorial that teaches you the basics to build mobile applications following modern development standards.
+This is a series of tutorials that teaches you the basics to build mobile applications following modern development standards.

 In this first tutorial you build an app called **Tintracker** for tracking the time on your activities and for calculate your earnings. 🗂️💰